awslabs/data-on-eks/website/docs/resources/mountpoint-s3-for-spark.md

 * metadata-ttl: this is set to indefinite because the jar files are meant to be used as read only and will not change.
 * allow-others: this is set so that the Node can have access to the mounted volume when using SSM
 * cache: this is set to enable caching and limit the S3 API calls that need to be made by storing the files in cache for consecutive re-reads.

+In addition to these arguments that are set by this example, there are also a number of other options for additional logging and debugging.
+This information  can be found [here](https://github.com/awslabs/mountpoint-s3/blob/main/doc/LOGGING.md)

 When autoscaling with [Karpenter](https://karpenter.sh/) this method allows for more flexibility and performance.
 For example when configuring Karpenter in the terraform code, the user data for different types of Nodes can be unique with different buckets depending on the workload so when Pods are scheduled and need a certain set of dependencies, Taints and Tolerations will allow Karpenter to allocate the specific instance type with the unique user data to ensure the correct bucket with the dependent files is mounted on the Node so that Pods can access is.